sbrl/shunction/README.md

 Argument		| Short form	| Meaning
 ----------------|---------------|--------------------
-`--config`		| `-c`			| Specify the location of a configuration file to load
+`--config`		| `-c`			| Specify the location of a configuration file to load `--strip-ansi`	| none			| Strip all ANSI escape codes from the output.
+Useful for sending the output to a log file etc.

 ## Configuration